yassouali/fast.ai_notes/parctical_DL/lecture5.md

 <p align="center"> <img src="../figures/colaborative_filtering_predict.png" width="300"> </p>

-### Neural Net Version
+###  4.1. <a name='NeuralNetVersion'></a>Neural Net Version

-One possible way to also tackle the problem of coloborative filering is to use linear layers to treat both the movie and user representation to predict a given rating, first we create two embeding matrices for the users and movies just like before, the only difference this time, is that instead of multipying them together, for given user and movies, we extract their corresponding embeddings, and we concatenate them together to form a vector of size `n_factors*2`, and feed this vector to a dropout, and then two linear layers, each one followed by a non liearity and a dropout:
+One possible way to also tackle the problem of collaborative filtering is to use linear layers to treat both the movie and user representation to predict a given rating, first we create two embedding matrices for the users and movies just like before, the only difference this time, is that instead of multiplying them together, for given user and movies, we extract their corresponding embeddings, and we concatenate them together to form a vector of size `n_factors*2`, and feed this vector to a dropout, and then two linear layers, each one followed by a non linearity and a dropout:

 ```python
 class EmbeddingNet(nn.Module):